GuruRajSan/UST-intern/README.md

 #### About the repository
-Each folder above contain a set of notebooks.
+Each folder above contain a set of notebooks.<br />
+The folder name describes the purpose of the notebooks present inside.<br />
 All notebooks contain a description about themselves at the top.